 It’s the Goldilocks principle: plot scale research is too small, and HUC-12 watersheds are too large.
 The sweet spot is somewhere in between.
 This is why the Conservation Learning Labs project will target the scale at which nutrient loads are actually delivered: small watersheds containing less than 2,000 acres.

-To date, both pilot watersheds have at least 50% of the agricultural acres in the watershed committed to seed a cover crop in fall of 2017, as well as first time strip-tillage acres and enrollment in CRP.
+Both pilot watersheds have at least 50% of the agricultural acres in the watershed committed to seed a cover crop starting in 2017 until the conclusion of the project, as well as first time strip-tillage acres and enrollment in CRP.
 Be sure to keep up with our blog for updates.